gnafit/gna/doc/source/prediction.rst

           0.25,  0.25,  0.25,  0.25,  0.25,  0.25,  0.25,  0.25,  0.25,
           0.25,  0.25])

-The first command gives acess to the observable we defined in ``gaussianpeak.py`` as the last step -- we request the namespace ``peak1`` (as specified in ``--name`` of ``gaussianpeak`` command) from ``env`` (``self.env`` is set to the same global ``gna.ui.env``) and
+The first command gives access to the observable we defined in ``gaussianpeak.py`` as the last step -- we request the namespace ``peak1`` (as specified in ``--name`` of ``gaussianpeak`` command) from ``env`` (``self.env`` is set to the same global ``gna.ui.env``) and